dex4er/js-sliding-window-rate-limiter/README.md

 There is extended version of limiter, which behaves gracefully, when Redis server is unavailable for any reason.
-In case of Redis connection failure, SafeRedis backend will always return positive response (`defaultResponse` value), and will try to use again the Redis server after `reuseRedisAfter`.
+In case of Redis connection failure, SafeRedis backend will always return positive response object and will try to use again the Redis server after `reuseRedisAfter`.

 ## License